 The village community is thriving and dynamic, with a strong sense of identity and community spirit.
-The presence of the primary school ensures a well-balanced age structure.
-A wide range of community organisations, operating from three community spaces and the church, span all agegroups and provide strong support for vulnerable elderly people and the young.
+The presence of the primary school ensures a well-balanced age

 The cohesion of the village was clearly evident with the onset of the Covid-19 crisis of 2020, when local people quickly mobilized to run a pop-up shop, provide a village-wide support network and raise emergency funds for those in financial need.